 I'm going again tomorrow in the early afternoon.
 Lynda said she will slip into a coma soon, perhaps by the end of the week.

-TRULY DEDICATED FRIENDS OF AIREDALES, PAGE 9
+GO TO TRULY DEDICATED FRIENDS OF AIREDALES, PAGE 9